igrigorik/http-client-hints/draft.md

 The Client Hints Request Header Field
 -------------------------------------

-This document defines the "CH-DPR", "CH-DW", and "DPR" HTTP request fields, and registers it in the Permanent Message Headers registry.
+This document defines the "CH-DPR", "CH-RW", and "DPR" HTTP request fields, and registers it in the Permanent Message Headers registry.

 - Header field name: CH-DPR
 - Applicable protocol: HTTP